berthubert/galmon/README.md

  * galmonmon: monitor a navparse instance for changes, tweet them out
  * navdisplay: some eye-candy that converts protobuf into a live display (not very good)
+ * rtcmtool: accepts RTCM messages on standard input (for example coming from ntripclient) and transmits them as protobuf messages, either to stdout or to a navrecv server.
+This is the equivalent of 'ubxtool' except for submitting RTCM messages.

 Global coverage (via volunteers)
 --------------------------------